aptivator/fretology-engine/README.md

 ## Introduction

-This library was written as a primary dependency for freboard-learning applications.
+This library was written as a primary dependency for fretboard-learning applications.
 `fretology-engine` fulfills two objectives: (1) generation of custom arrangement of fretboard notes and (2) note selection from the built dataset.
 Datasets can consist of natural, accidental, or both types of notes and be limited to specific strings and